jkwd/chess_dashboard/README.md

 7. Go to Forwarded address for port `3000` to view the Dagster UI
 8. [Materialize all assets](#running-dagster-job)
 9. Go to Forwarded address for port `8501` to view the Streamlit Dashboard
+10. `make down` to stop the containers
-10. Stop/Delete Codespaces when you are done
+11. Stop/Delete Codespaces when you are done

 # Running Dagster Job